-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for replacing the disk drive backplane in the server.
-For instructions, see Replacing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to replace the disk drive backplane:
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove and replace the control-panel signal cable.
+For instructions, see Removing a part by using the Systems Director Management Console and Replacing a part by using the Systems Director Management Console.
+If you do not have an SDMC, complete this procedure to remove and replace a control-panel signal cable.